Higher semiadditive Grothendieck-Witt theory and the $K(1)$-local sphere

-\subsubsection{$K(1)$-local cardinalities of $2$-typical $\pi$-finite spaces}
+\subsection{$K(1)$-local cardinalities of $2$-typical $\pi$-finite spaces}

-Let $A$ be a $2$-typical $\pi$-finite space.
-Recall that if $A = \sqcup_i A_i$ then $|A|=\sum_{i} |A_i|$ and so the computation of cardinalities reduces immediately to the case where $A$ is connected.
+Recall that, for a $\pi$-finite space $A$, one can associate an element $|A|\in \pi_0 \Sph_{K(1)}$, known as the ($K(1)$-local) cardinality of $A$ (cf. \Cref{defn:card}).
+In this section, we explain how to compute these cardinalities for every $2$-typical $\pi$-finite space $A$.
+In fact, it suffices to do this in the case $A$ is connected, as if $A = \sqcup_i A_i$, then $|A|=\sum_{i} |A_i|$.
 For connected $A$, we shall express the result in terms of its \mdef{\textit{homotopy cardinality}}, defined by the formula